 The total monthly cost depends on the number of backups taken, their retention period and the size of the storage devices being backed up.
 This means that the monthly cost accumulates over time as the schedule creates new backups until the retention period is reached and the oldest backup is deleted.

 On-demand backups are individually priced at €0.056 per GB per month.

 Backups are full snapshots of a storage device that can be used to revert changes on the origin storage.
 Any backup can be restored directly onto its origin storage devices which reverts the storage in its entirety to an earlier saved state.

 The backup restoration process can take some time depending on the size of the backup and how recently the backup was taken.
 The most recent backups are kept on an active storage backend allowing quick restoration while older snapshots are archived on dedicated backup servers.

 The cloud server must be shut down during the backup restoration process.

 Alternatively to restoring to the origin storage, backups can be cloned to a new storage device which can then be mounted onto any Cloud Server allowing system-level access to the backup files.
 The new storage can also be used as a primary storage device to run an earlier state of the Cloud Server independently of the origin server.

 Cloning a backup also allows users to transfer their backups off-site by selecting a different data centre where the backup is stored.
 Cloning to a different location will take time depending on the size of the backup.
-However, the process is performed independently to the cloud server the backup was taken from and does not require downtime to the server.
+However, the process is performed independently of the Cloud Server the backup was taken from and does not require downtime of the server.